lpercivalDEV/learning-log/README.md

     2.)
 Set up and basic use of LAMP stack (for running program GUI on local server)

     3.)
-Network adjustments (for different wifi networks and different country codes) and installation of libraries/packages for raspberry pi
+Network adjustments (for different wifi networks and different country codes)

     4.)
+Installation of libraries/packages for raspberry pi

+    5.)
 SSH into raspberry pi from laptop

   **Other Skills**